Chart Color Schemes

 Oak Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Oak Park is notably higher than broader benchmarks.
-43.8% of residents aged 15 and above hold university qualifications, compared to 27.7% in the SA4 region and 30.4% nationally.
+Educational attainment in Oak Park is significantly higher than broader benchmarks.
+As of 2016, 43.8% of residents aged 15 and over hold university qualifications, compared to 27.7% in the SA4 region and 30.4% nationally.
+This high level of educational attainment positions Oak Park strongly for knowledge-based opportunities.
 Bachelor degrees are the most common at 27.8%, followed by postgraduate qualifications (12.2%) and graduate diplomas (3.8%).
-Vocational credentials are also prevalent, with 26.1% of residents holding such qualifications – advanced diplomas at 11.7% and certificates at 14.4%.

 Frequently Asked Questions - Education